 Garlic and onions: Garlic grows in a round cluster of cloves contained in a white paper-like skin and is the bulb of a

-plant; it has been known for its medicinal qualities for 5,000 years: it kills worms if taken regularly—at least in animals, according to a famous English veterinary doctor; it is said to help keep blood pressure down; it is good for one’s chest; according to the Persians it reduces flatulence or wind in the stomach; it is a strong intestinal disinfectant if taken raw and some people like every now and then to retire from the companionship of their fellowmen and have a 24 or 48 hour period alone in which they indulge themselves in a garlic cure.
+plant; it has been known for its medicinal qualities for 5,000 years: it kills worms if taken regularly—at least in animals, according to a famous English veterinary doctor; it is said to help keep blood pressure down; it is good for ones chest; according to the Persians it reduces flatulence or wind in the stomach; it is a strong intestinal disinfectant if taken raw and some people like every now and then to retire from the companionship of their fellowmen and have a 24 or 48 hour period alone in which they indulge themselves in a garlic cure.
 Although garlic was an almost unknown thing in my life, I have now devised a recipe of my own which is delicious but makes one smell of it for at least 36 hours.
 Peel many garlic cloves, a cupful or more, depending on whether one wants a large or small quantity, and fry them slowly in oil until they are brown and becoming transparent —a sign they are almost cooked, then add generously some honey and a tiny bit of water to prevent from burning and cover and simmer a few more minutes to let the oil and honey sauce glaze the garlic cloves.
 This makes a delicious relish served instead of a pickle or a sweet preserve with meat; avoid everyone for two days as you will not be welcome unless you live in a community of garlic eaters.
 Next to garlic, onions are excellent for the health and also have definite medicinal properties.
 Onions cut up and fried are an essential addition to almost any kind of stew or soup; they can be served boiled, in a white sauce, as a vegetable or raw, cut up in salads; often, however, they are a luxury in countries that are not used to growing them and are therefore rare and expensive.
 Both onions and garlic keep for some time, particularly garlic, so one can lay in a supply if one finds them.

 Legumes: Dried beans, lentils and peas come under this heading and are common in most parts of the world and